shubham9411/blog/_posts/2014-05-21-setting-up-amazon-rds-as-a-slave-to-a-self-managed-mysql-server.md

 <tr><td>RESET MASTER</td><td>mysql.rds_reset_external_master </td></tr>
 </table>

-So, Using these stored procedures, you can now configure your RDS instance as a slave to your self managed MySQL server
+So, Using these stored procedures, you can now configure your RDS instance as a slave to your self-managed MySQL server

 After loading a full dump to RDS, Call the stored procedure `mysql.rds_set_external_master` like this